-There is a theoretical literature on different dimensions of imperfect information, such as Kacperczyk, Van Nieuwerburgh, and Veldkamp (2016) and Gao, Sockin, and Xiong (2021), and applications to household mobility, such as Fujiwara, Morales, and Porcher (2019) and Kosar, Ransom, and Van der Klaauw (2021).
-Finally, our work is related to programs that provide information and assistance for low income families to move to better neighborhoods, such as Kling, Liebman, and Katz (2007) and Bergman, Chetty, DeLuca, Hendren, Katz, and Palmer (2020).
+Our research is also part of a growing body of work on the role of information on location choices, such as Bottan and Perez-Truglia (2022) and Fujiwara, Morales, and Porcher (2019).
+We are also related to programs that provide information and assistance for low income families to move to better neighborhoods, such as Kling, Liebman, and Katz (2007), Bergman, Chetty, DeLuca, Hendren, Katz, and Palmer (2020), and Galiani, Murphy, and Pantano (2015).